SANDEEP-NAYAK/Java-CI-CD-Automation/README.md

 The "Real-Time End-to-End DevOps CI/CD Project" serves as a comprehensive and up-to-date demonstration of a well-structured and automated DevOps workflow.
 By utilizing the latest DevOps tools, this project empowers development teams to achieve optimal efficiency, code quality, and continuous delivery of real-time Java applications in the modern software development landscape.

 **Resouce Link:** Project Youtube [Video Link](https://youtu.be/Yk7k3yEguQA)

+Notes: Here, git and github was used for CI...maven, Sonarqube, Nexus, Docker, DockerHub all these tools were used for CD(continuoud Delivery).
+If we have integrated K8s with this then CD(continuous Deployment) part would have been here.
+Jenkins is a CI tool which with the help of plugins can extend to support CD tools...so generally it is called CI/CD tool.